jonlpersson/ed-latimore/site/_posts/2024-02-14-3-frameworks-for-making-better-decisions.md

 ## Closing framework thoughts

 Numerous frameworks, metrics, and rules are out there to help you make better decisions.
-I'm sure that even the list of frameworks I use when making decisions is incomplete.&nbsp;
+I'm sure that even the list of frameworks I use when making decisions is incomplete.

-With that said, following these frameworks will help you make better decisions in most situations.&nbsp;
+With that said, following these frameworks will help you make better decisions in most situations.

 \[% include widgets/summary.html id="Stoic-Street-Smarts" %\}